Cosmic vision: What secrets NASA’s space telescope might reveal

 “The history of JWST – obviously everybody in the room has to find their response to it,” says Bruce Macintosh, an astronomer at Stanford University in California who was a member of the Decadal’s steering committee.
 “The response could have been, ‘We don’t know how to do big missions.’
 And I’m proud that instead the response was, ‘What can we do to do a big mission without that happening again.’”

 Many see the report as indicating that astronomers have learned at least some lessons from their past experiences.
-“The Decadal is making you offer real estimates of your telescopes,” says Dr. Kirkpatrick at Yale.
+“The Decadal is making you offer real estimates of your telescopes,” says Dr. Kirkpatrick at the University of Kansas.
 “When James Webb was proposed, they weren’t as strict about that, and so the plan was basically just to lie.
 The Decadal has stopped that nonsense.”

 Yet it remains to be seen if the field can get itself out of what feels like a repeated cycle of delays and overruns that have hampered telescopes as far back as Hubble.
 Many are hopeful that Decadal’s recommendations will at least be a step toward avoiding future problems of this kind.